 - Again, I love Kidstir!
 Some of the tools don't work as well as my adult version, but they are easier and safer for my kids to use.
 I feel like the Kidstir recipes are more familiar to children and don't push them out of their comfort zones too much.
 They still provide plenty of opportunities to try new foods (Cauliflower Crunchies, Kale Chips, Pizza Soup, etc) but are mixed with a nice array of recipes my kids tend to label as “kid food” (Pizza, Pancakes, Smoothies, etc).
 I enjoyed most of the recipes but some I had to kick them up a notch flavor-wise (being a major salt and spice lover).
 I took the liberty of swapping out white flour for white whole wheat in several of the recipes and it worked great every time.

 - My daughter used this one when my boys were babies so I will focus on her opinion here.
 She loves the kid size kitchen tools and takes a lot of pride in using “her tools.”
 It is very helpful for her to see what the food should look like along the way and she has learned a lot of kitchen skills by working through the Education Pages (skills that she is sometimes more resistant to listen to me explain).
 She likes most of the recipes and has made them more than once.
+She is sad that there aren't any new boxes since Kidstir boxes repeat each year, but that has also given her a chance to make these recipes multiple times.

 TRY IT OUT